-I decided to research knitting statistics,.
+I researched knitting statistics.
 There’s plenty of knowledge!

-Statistics on things like interest in knitting over time, stats on the health benefits of knitting and what are the age groups and knitting trends.
+Statistics on things like interest in knitting over time, stats on the health benefits of knitting, age groups and knitting trends.

 Table Of Contents

 - Interest In Knitting Over The Last 10 Years – 2010 – 2020

 - Interest in Knitting By Region 2010 -2020